lethain/phabulous/README.rst

 =========

-Phabulous is an extremely simple wrapper around `python-phabricator <https://github.com/disqus/python-phabricator>`_, with the aim of creating a simpler, more Pythonic interface.
-I was motivated to put it together after copy-pasting the same set of classes across a dozen iPython notebooks which were all playing with Phabricator data.
+Phabulous is an extremely simple wrapper around `python-phabricator <https://github.com/disqus/python-phabricator>`_, with the aim of supporting writing more concise, and perhaps more predictable code interacting with Phabricator's Conduit APIs.

-It is mostly focused oon reading and tabulating task data, it's not particularly concerned about doing anything else.
+I'm mostly using it to support writing iPython Notebooks which explore teams' work loads and project planning, so it really only supports read operations at this point.

 Simplest example::

     from phabulous import Phabulous
-    phab = Phabulous()

-    project = phab.project(id=481)
+    project = Phabulous().project(id=481)
     for task in project.tasks():
         print task.title, task.owner.name